dmbarbour/glas/docs/GlasCLI.md

 ## Configuration

 The glas executable starts by reading a `GLAS_CONF` environment variable and loading the specified file as a [namespace](GlasNamespaces.md).
-If unspecified, the default location is `"~/.config/glas/conf.g"` in Linux or `"%AppData%\glas\conf.g"` on Windows.
+If unspecified, the default location is `"~/.config/glas/conf.glas"` in Linux or `"%AppData%\glas\conf.glas"` on Windows.

-The configuration namespace defines functions to evaluate runtime options such as persistent storage, caching, filesystem access, logging, etc..
-The set of configurable features is ad-hoc and runtime-specific, albeit subject to de-facto standardization.
-Many options, such as logging, may be application-specific: the configuration can query application 'settings' when evaluating application-specific options.
-To simplify portability and security, application settings are never directly observed by the glas executable.
+The configuration namespace may define some applications directly.
+It also defines an environment of languages and shared libraries that will be used loading externally defined applications.
+Further, for portability, the configuration defines various adapters, such as how to interpret application 'settings' and overrides for 'sys.\*' effects APIs, with reference to application settings and runtime version info.

-The configuration namespace may also define applications and shared libraries.
 A typical user configuration will import a community or company configuration from DVCS, then apply a few overrides for user-specific preferences, projects, and resources.
-A community configuration can define thousands of applications, mitigated by lazy loading and caching.
-Importing by specific tags or hashes in remote DVCS repositories serves as the foundation for curation, version control, and package management.
+A community configuration can define thousands of applications.
+This is mitigated by lazy loading and caching.
+DVCS tags, hashes, and conventions such as pull requests serve as the foundation for curation, version control, and package management.

-*Note:* The initial configuration file must use a recognized file extension with a built-in syntax, such as ".g" files.
-However, this is subject to the normal rules for user-defined syntax.
-If the configuration defines "env.lang.g", we'll attempt to bootstrap the language and reload the configuration.
+*Note:* The initial configuration file must use a recognized file extension with a built-in compiler, such as ".glas" files.
+However, the glas executable may support independent extension of built-in compilers.

 ## Running Applications